Willek10/ESAA-Sectorfile-VATSIM/README.md

 ## Discord

-We have a discord server for sectorfile and navigation related development.
+We have a discord server for sectorfile and navigation related development.\
-Here we have an open channel for discussions from other members.
+There is an open channel for discussions from other members.\
 If you wish to join, contact Max Kuhla (@maxlk96) on Discord.